Nicelab/wp-alkimia/readme.txt

 == Features ==

  * Widgets on the right sidebar
- * One colum wigdgets on the footer, preferabily for custom HTML and blogrools
+ * One colum wigdgets on the footer.
+Preferabily for custom HTML and blogrools
+ * Home page only widgets area above article.
+Preferabily for custom HTML featured stuff like banners or downloads links.
  * Support for WooCommerce plugin (http://wordpress.org/plugins/woocommerce/)
  * Support the Breadcrumb NavTx plugin (http://wordpress.org/plugins/breadcrumb-navxt/)
  * Custom CSS for the Opening Hours plugin (http://wordpress.org/plugins/wp-opening-hours/)